tbird20d/bird-slideshow/README.md

 Here are the allowed fields in the config file (which is in a simple name=value text file format):

-source= specifies the directory, website, or ssh path to read pictures from This option can be specified multiple times in the config file.
+source= specifies the directory, website, ssh path, or tagger query to read pictures from.
+This option can be specified multiple times in the config file.

 wait_time= specified the amount of time to wait between displaying pictures